rchu02/ACIT-2420-Assignment-1/README.md

 ```
 doctl compute ssh-key "<KEYNAME>" create --public-key "<Paste your key in here>"
 ```
-where you name your key and paste your public SSH key in the following brackets.
+where you name your key and paste your public SSH key in the brackets.
 - `doctl compute ssh-key create`: Adds a new SSH key to your account[^3].
 - `--public-key`: Key contents[^3].

-Congratulations, you have now finished installing Doctl[^6].
+Congratulations, you have now finished installing Doctl and connecting to your DigitalOcean account[^6].

 ## Task 3: Creating a Cloud-init file
 This task will help you create and configure the Cloud-init file.